ADD CONDITION

 Pediatric Use

 Pediatric patients aged 2 years to under 12 years should use this medication only under adult supervision.
-For both adults and children over 2 years of age, a thin film should be applied to the affected area no more than 3 to 4 times daily.
+For both adults and children over 2 years, a thin film should be applied to the affected area no more than 3 to 4 times daily.
 In children under 2 years of age, it is advised to consult a doctor prior to use.
-Additionally, if any conditions affecting children under 12 years of age are present, the use of this medication should be discontinued, and a doctor should be consulted.

 Geriatric Use